 Anne Hathaway is taking a break from the big screen to star in a TV miniseries.

-The Oscar winner will star in and produce the miniseries adaptation of Jennifer Steil's novel, The Ambassador's Wife, according to The Wrap.
+The Oscar winner will star in and produce the miniseries adaptation of Jennifer Steil's novel, The Ambassador's Wife

 "The Ambassador's Wife is an incredible story that pulls you in immediately and resonates with all of us based on the images and news headlines that are pervasive in our lives today," producer Mark Gordon (Ray Donovan, Criminal Minds) said in a statement.
 "We are so fortunate to have Anne starring in this timely, gripping and compassionate drama.
 She is in a league all her own, and we cannot think of anyone who can better portray Steil's complex heroine."